 You can't delete a file or a folder on an NTFS file system volume

-This article describes why you're not able to delete a file or a folder on an NTFS file system volume, and provides help to solve this issue.
+This article describes why can't delete a file or a folder on an NTFS file system volume.
+It also provides help to solve this issue.

 Original product version: Windows Server 2012 R2